 “Moorland management was recently praised by Defra officials who highlighted it as bringing ‘many benefits to the rural economy and the environment’ and there is a multitude of initiatives under way to achieve even better outcomes for habitats and wildlife.

 “Wildlife on grouse moors is bucking national trends of decline such as the curlew and lapwing.
 Birds of prey, for example, Hen Harriers have had a record breeding season and there have been encouraging reports on Merlin and Peregrine Falcon on grouse moors.
-For example, a survey of 14 grouse moors on the North York Moors revealed they hosted at least 25 nests of Merlin in 2019.
+Reported sightings from 14 grouse moors by gamekeepers on the North York Moors revealed 25 pairs of Merlin displaying breeding behaviour.
+At least 56 young Merlin were observed on the wing suggesting a high rate of successful fledging.
+Ten of the possible 25 nests were ringed by the local BTO licensed ringer.
 There is also stable and improving raptor breeding success in the Peak District.